gacuchac/Bootcamp/README.md

 ![](resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-For the outcomes based on goals, a table was created in the *Outcomes Based on Goals*, where the count and percentage of successful, failed and canceled plays are grouped by a goal range.
+For the outcomes based on goals, a table was created in the *Outcomes Based on Goals*, where the count and percentage of successful, failed and canceled plays are grouped by a goal range in USD.
+It is important to mention that in order for the goal comparison to be consistent, only plays with the same currency can be compared, thus the necessity of adding the currency filter.
 Using the previous information we obtain the following chart:
 ![](resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered